A Gumbel-based Rating Prediction Framework for Imbalanced Recommendation: GVN Framework

+While the Gumbel-based module can balance skewed features, an existing research~\cite{he2016deep} shows that as network depth grows, neural models can suffer gradient degradation challenges and can not efficiently utilize enough input features, such as $\alpha$ and $\beta$.
+We deploy a skip connection module to re-connect rating frequencies $\mathbf{freq_{u}^{i}}$ with the feature $\mathbf{h_{i,j}}$ to alleviate the vanishing gradient of the score feature.
+Skip connection is a key module in residual network~\cite{he2016deep} allowing networks to feed one layer outputs to several next layers without following order and reduce gradient vanishing issue during training periods.
+We adapt the skip connection to capture patterns of user ratings by incorporating the fused features and user rating pattern (frequency distribution) for final rating predictions.
+We do not add item rating pattern because of its little improvement in our experiments.
+Our final prediction function is as follows,

+, where $f(\cdot)$ is a fully connected layer and the output has the same dimension as the input.

-Since the rating prediction task is a regression problem, we utilize the square loss function to train our model as follows:
+Rating prediction has two primary recommendation tasks, regression and ranking.
+To evaluate our proposed method, we deploy two types of optimization objectives in Recommender System, rating regression and top-N ranking.
+1) For the regression optimization objective, we utilize the square loss function to train our model as follows:

-where $\mathbf{\Omega}$ denotes the set of instances (i.e., users and items) for training, $r_{u,i}$ is the ground truth rating assigned by the user $u$ to the item $i$, $L_{sqr}$ is the obtained loss value.
+, where $\mathbf{\Omega}$ denotes the set of instances (i.e., users and items) for training, and $r_{i,j}$ is the ground truth rating assigned by the user $i$ to the item $j$.
+The regression task goal is to select an item list by predicting top rating scores.
+2) For the top-N recommendation evaluation, we define the objective function as binary cross-entropy loss function:

+The ranking task goal is to select an item list that users are likely to buy.
+We choose the rating records as the ranking optimization targets.
+If a user $u$ rates an item $i$, then we can obtain $\mathbf{r}_{u i}=1$, otherwise $\mathbf{r}_{u i}=0$.